 - gender based violence and maternal mental health

 - mental health needs of the young and elderly

 This was organized into four subthemes with each subtheme running for a week.
 We developed 5-7 key messages under each subtheme which formed the backbone of our advice to the public.
-The key messages were then transformed into various informational, educational and communication products such as comedy videos and audios to make them more palatable to the different audiences.
+The key messages were then transformed into various informational, educational, and communication products such as comedy videos and audios to make them more palatable to different audiences.

 For each of the four subthemes, there were 5-7 key messages that we passed to the public through both the mainstream media and social media.

 Gender based violence and maternal mental health